compuphase/makedepend/readme.md

 * Let makedepend display the (platform-specific) list of predefined variables with the `-h -v` arguments (verbose help).
 * Replace the option `-Y` by `-I-`.
-* Added the `-c` command line option, to include the source file in the list of dependencies for the object file.
 * Let makedepend create the "makefile" with dependencies if it does not yet exist.
 * Read the `INCLUDE` environment variable on Microsoft Windows (instead of the